 How To Build A DIY Composting Toilet:

 If you want to be able to go off the grid, then a composting toilet is a must-have.
 Like the one offered on this site, DIY plans are going to show you exactly how to build one yourself.
 This particular set of instructions is super easy to follow but offers so much information that you will be ready for anything.
-Everything from choosing materials and setting up the toilet itself is covered in detail so that your new project will come together quickly and easily.
-We have a lot of combined experience in building composting toilets, and our expertise has helped us develop a simple but effective design.
+Everything from choosing materials to setting up the toilet itself is covered in detail so that your new project will come together quickly and easily.
+We have much combined experience in building composting toilets, and our expertise has helped us develop a simple but effective design.
 It is compact, easy to use, and clean.
 As you will see from the diagrams, this toilet is made from just a few standard items that can all be bought at your local hardware store.

 Materials: 2 large buckets, garden hose, plumbing hardware